Pylons/pyramid/docs/narr/project.rst

 ``templates`` directory of the ``myproject`` package.
 The asset specification could have also been specified as ``myproject:templates/mytemplate.pt``; the leading package name and colon is optional.
-The template file it actually points to is a :term:`Chameleon` ZPT template file.
+The template file pointed to is a :term:`Chameleon` ZPT template file (``templates/my_template.pt``).

 This view callable function is handed a single piece of information: the :term:`request`.
 The *request* is an instance of the :term:`WebOb` ``Request`` class representing the browser's request to our server.

-This view returns a dictionary.
-When this view is invoked, a :term:`renderer` converts the dictionary returned by the view into HTML, and returns the result as the :term:`response`.
-This view is configured to invoke a renderer which uses a :term:`Chameleon` ZPT template (``templates/my_template.pt``).
+This view is configured to invoke a :term;`renderer` on a template.
+The dictionary the view returns (on line 6) provides the value the renderer substitutes into the template when generating HTML.
+The renderer then returns the HTML in a :term:`response`.

 See :ref:`views_which_use_a_renderer` for more information about how views, renderers, and templates relate and cooperate.